 Press Release: Mandatory ABS on Motorcycles Position Statement

 Do you want mandatory ABS on your motorcycle?

-The Federal Government is proposing mandatory Automatic Braking System (ABS) on motorcycles over 125cc and either ABS or Combined Braking System (CBS) mandatory on motorcycles between 125cc and 50cc.
+The Federal Government is proposing mandatory Antilock Braking System (ABS) on motorcycles over 125cc and either ABS or Combined Braking System (CBS) mandatory on motorcycles between 125cc and 50cc.
 The Federal Government view is that mandatory ABS or CBS will result in significant reductions of injury, serious and fatal crashes.

 As of 2017, approximately 40% of all motorcycles sold in Australia are equipped with ABS.
 And several manufacturers only sell motorcycles equipped with ABS.

 Saving lives with ABS — too good to be true

 The Regulation Impact Statement (RIS) released by the Department for Infrastructure and Regional Development predicts that the introduction of ABS on motorcycles will result in a 33% reduction in injury crashes and 39% in serious and fatal crashes.

 Mr Steve Pearce, spokesperson for MCCNSW said, ‘This significant reduction in crashes seems “too good to be true” as it suggests that a third of current crashes involved a locked wheel.
 This is a number the MCCNSW has difficulty comprehending.’

 Mr Pearce also said ‘There is also the problem if motorcycle ABS is made mandatory, the Government hasn’t made any provisions to provide riders with education or training on ABS.
 Riders need to be taught in a controlled environment by trainers who can demonstrate how ABS works on a motorcycle and how to use ABS to its best advantage in an emergency.’